retrogeek46/AimBot_Unity_MLAgents/README.md

 Currently the bot is a camera which can rotate on x and y axes.
 It is placed in a room in which a wall stands with a target appearing randomly.

 * ## Observation Space
     The bot is fed its forward vector and the dispalcement vector between itself and the target.
-Rewards are given for reducing the angle between those two vectors and succesfully hitting the target

 * ## Action Space
-    The bot can 3 actions.
+    The bot can take 3 actions.
 Move up-down, left-right and fire.

 * ## Rewards
     The bot is rewarded for reducing the angle between itself and the target displacement vector and for successfully hitting the target